civl-verifier/civl-verifier.github.io/doc.md

 Yield invariant `yield_x` states that global variable `x` is greater than or equal to parameter `i`.
-This invariant is applicable to the reasoning only at layer `1`.
+This invariant is applicable to reasoning only at layer `1`.

 ## Yielding Procedures